r-k-b/tech-talk-elm/PITCHME.md

 Note:
 Richard Feldman has a great video on this!
 The gist of it is that if you pick the right model to represent the application, it becomes impossible to ever get into states that shouldn't be possible.

+When you can't compile code that could produce bugs, then you save time having to test for the bugs, and possibly having to fix them after they've got into production.

 +++